web3privacy/docs/src/content/docs/association/index.md

 :::note

 We are [currently working](https://github.com/web3privacy/association) on the creation of this association.

-The likely date of establishment is March 2024.
+The likely date of establishment is April 2024.

 :::